 - 1. Students will be entered on to the course in the beginning of September - 2.
 A letter will be given to parents (on enrolment) informing them of their child's registration and confirming the costs of the selected BTEC course.
 You also need to provide a passport copy for name verification. - 3.
-If your name is on the SIMS register you will then be registered and have to pay for the course, this will happen either in Year 10 or Year 12, for those students in Year 10 you will be required to pay this year for your registration. - 4.
+If your name is on the Phoenix register you will then be registered and have to pay for the course. - 4.
 If you move out of the BTEC course between the 1st September and the 1st October you must make sure the Faculty Leader is aware otherwise you will be charged.
 If you move out after the 1st October you will still be charged the registration fee.
 The fee will then be added to your account and must be paid before you will be able to access reports or collect certificates at the end of the course, if you have not paid this will also delay the assessment of your work.